 Northera functions as a vasopressor or vasoconstrictor, a drug that constricts the blood vessels.
 Classed as an alpha- and beta-adrenergic agonist, Northera is believed to work by increasing the amount of a hormone called norepinephrine.

 Northera is taken orally as a capsule three times a day, usually in the morning, at midday, and later in the afternoon.
 Swallow Northera capsules whole without splitting or crushing them.

 Always follow your doctor’s instructions exactly when taking Northera.

 Northera may cause supine hypertension (high blood pressure while lying down), which can increase the risk of heart attack or stroke.

-Inform your doctor immediately if you experience stiff muscles, confusion, high fever, abnormal movements, or usual thoughts while taking Northera.
+Inform your doctor immediately if you experience stiff muscles, high fever, abnormal movements, or unusual thoughts and confusion while taking Northera.

 Many drugs can cause allergic reactions and, in the most serious cases, can result in death.
 Seek immediate medical help if you experience signs of a severe allergic reaction, such as hives, difficulty breathing, or swelling in the face, throat, eyes, lips, or tongue.